wpatrickmorgan/event-translator/livekit-agent/README.md

 ### Common Issues

-- **"No room metadata found"** - Room wasn't created with proper metadata.
-Check event start API.
+- **"No room metadata found"** - This happens if:
+  - Room was created before event was started (should only create on start)
+  - Event creation is incorrectly creating the room
+  - Metadata wasn't properly set in the start API
 - **"No translation outputs configured"** - Event has no languages configured.
 Add languages to event.
+- **Agent joining immediately after event creation** - Room is being created too early.
+Ensure room is ONLY created when event is started, not when created.
 - **OpenAI errors** - Check API key and quota limits.

 ## 📊 Monitoring